Alwinator/thesis-template/README.md

 ## Known Restrictions
 - Tested on **Ubuntu 20.04** and **Windows 10**
 - The watcher only works on Ubuntu
-- A had a limited amount of time to build this template, I know that there could be a lot of things improved.
+- I had a limited amount of time to build this template, I know that there are a lot of things that could be improved.
 - Pull Requests are welcome!

 ## Getting Started
-Before pulling make sure you have [git lfs](https://git-lfs.github.com/) installed.
+Before pulling, make sure you have [git lfs](https://git-lfs.github.com/) installed.

 ### Local Build
 Build local using Docker